Machine learning techniques in joint default assessment: Research design

 \section{Research design}

-The individual obligors considered here are a single homogeneous group of credit card owners.
-In this case, the set of covariates $\XX$ are obligors' characteristics, such as age and income.

-As mentioned above the classical model specification for the function $h$ to estimate individual default probabilities $q_i$, and consequently for the estimates of the moments of $Q_h$, is a first order LR.
-We compare it with different ML techniques as model specifications $h$ to estimate $Q_h$.
-The advantage of ML methods over the traditional LR is their ability to discover complex structures and interactions between covariates that were not specified in advance.
-These complex structures are reflected in the moments of $Q_h$, and therefore in the estimate of the relevant quantities for the number of default distributions, that are $ p$ and $\rho$.
-We consider three ML methods: Random Forest (RF), Ada Boost (AB) and K-Nearest Neighbors (KNN), reviewed in Appendix \ref{ML}.
-We have a total of four models to compare, corresponding to $h=$ LR, RF, AB, KNN.
+The classical model specification for the function $h$ that estimates the individual default probabilities $q_{i}$, and consequently the moments of $ Q_{h}$, is a first order LR.
+We are to compare it with different ML techniques as model specifications $h$ for $Q_{h}$. {We decide to consider three of the most popular ML methods to empirically support the idea that their impact on the loss is similar and differs from the impact of LR}.
+Comparing the performance of different ML techniques to predict single defaults is out of our aim.
+We have a total of four models: Random Forest (RF), Ada Boost (AB) and K-Nearest Neighbors (KNN), reviewed in Section \ref{ML}.
+To each one of them a different corresponds a different $h$ function, $h=$ LR, RF, AB, KNN.

-Our aim is to measure the risk associated to the choice of a ML technique instead of the classical LR to estimate $Q_h$.
-We therefore consider the risk associated to the corresponding distribution of number of defaults.
-As a measure of risk we consider the Value at Risk (VaR), that is the most used measure of risk by financial institutions, due to regulatory requirements.
-We recall its definition for a general random variable $Y$.
+The ultimate goal is to measure the risk of the loss of a multivariate portfolio associated to the choice of a ML technique instead of the classical LR to estimate $Q_{h}$.
+We therefore consider the risk associated to the corresponding distribution of the number of defaults.
+As a measure of risk we consider the $\VaR$, that is a very popular measure of risk among financial institutions, due to regulatory requirements, and the $\ES$, that is a coherent measure of risk.\footnote{ See \cite{artzner1999coherent} for the axioms that characterize a coherent risk measure.
+See \cite{acerbi2002coherence} for a proof of the coherence of the ES.} We recall their definition for a general random variable $Y$. \begin{definition} Let $Y$ be a random variable representing a loss with finite mean.
+Then the $ \text{VaR}_{\alpha }$ at level $\alpha $ is defined by